 Springtime in the Boat

-Mid-March might be a little early to be talking about the arrival of spring in the rockies, but with warm temps and sunny skies it’s hard not to.
-When I left my house this morning there wasn’t a cloud in the sky and even though it was could, you could sense that it’s gonna be a warm one today.
-Clear nights usually lead to crusty snow in the morning, so if you are looking for the best time to be on the mountain, I would head up around 10-11.
+Mid-March might be a little early to be talking about the arrival of spring in the Rockies, but with warm temps and sunny skies, it’s hard not to.
+When I left my house this morning, there wasn’t a cloud in the sky, and even though it was cold, you could sense that it’s gonna be a warm one today.
+Clear nights usually lead to crusty snow in the morning, so if you are looking for the best time to be on the mountain, I would head up around 10 or 11 a.m.
 The snow will be softer and the sun will be shining on most of the mountain.

 Since the time change on Sunday, it will take a bit longer for the sun to hit most parts of the Mt Werner.
-Don’t let that deter you from riding the north facing runs though.
-Runs like Buddy’s Run and Vagabond stay mostly shielded from the harshest sunlight so they will be a bit better in the mornings.
-I took vagabond down to Thunderhead for my first run and it was in pretty good shape.
+Don’t let that deter you from riding the north-facing runs, though.
+Runs like Buddy’s and Vagabond stay mostly shielded from the harshest sunlight, so they will be a bit better in the mornings.
+I took Vagabond down to Thunderhead for my first run, and it was in pretty good shape.
 The top section was really nice and carvey, but lower Vagabond was a bit icy.
 This should improve as the sun swings around the valley.

-After my warmup lap down low, I headed up Storm Peak Lift to check out the upper mountain.
+After my warmup lap down low, I headed up Storm Peak lift to check out the upper mountain.
 The weather at the top of the mountain is pretty much perfect today.
-It was warmer than down low in the valley and you can see for miles in every direction.
-On my way up I was eyeing Storm Peak face, but after seeing a few skiers come down it looked like it needed a little time.
-So instead I went over to Buddy’s Run and was rewarded with nice soft snow and great views of town and the northern mountains.
+It was warmer than down low in the valley, and you can see for miles in every direction.
+On my way up, I was eyeing Storm Peak face, but after seeing a few skiers come down, it looked like it needed a little time.
+Instead, I went over to Buddy’s Run and was rewarded with nice, soft snow and great views of town and the northern mountains.